Skip to main content

 • Filter: add additional conditions between steps

-Posts in flows are created directly in the flow builder.
-Each send post step has its own filter, which is how conditional logic and branching are handled in Spoks.
+Email and SMS steps are created directly in the flow builder.
+Each send step has its own filter, which is how conditional logic and branching are handled in Spoks.

 Settings